liuqx315/Multiscale-pattern/doc/guide/source/linear_solvers/index.rst

 Linear Solvers in ARKode
 ========================

-In this section, we describe six generic linear solver code modules that are included in ARKode.
+In this section, we describe the generic linear solver code modules that are included in ARKode.
 While these may be used in conjunction with ARKode, they may also be used separately as generic packages in themselves.
 These generic linear solver modules in SUNDIALS are